-February 16, 2024: Deadline for submission of Defendant's Motion to Suppress Tangible Evidence and Statements.
-This submission constitutes 20% of a student's final course grade.
+March 3, 2025: Deadline for submission of the Defendant's Motion to Suppress Tangible Evidence and Statements.
 The pleading is due by 11:59 P.M.
 Every 24-hour period after the due date will reduce a student's grade on the assignment by one letter grade (e.g., from an A to a B, or from an A- to a B-.)